 Citrix goes on to describe how key members of its business team stay involved year-round in the planning and testing of the BC plan, and how multi-disciplinary teams for BC are stationed at different company locations.

-• Orange, the French-based global telecommunications provider.
+After that, Citrix explains how its own technology helps it to stay up and running. - Orange, the French-based global telecommunications provider.
 Orange has designed its BC strategy with three pillars: people, infrastructure and equipment, and processes.

 Staff at each of the five global major service centres get regularly refreshed training.